Special offer

 • What is unique about this candidate, and why should I hire them?

-Choose your first employee
+Choosing your first employee

-• Reflect on the response each candidate gave in their interviews and resumes.
+• Reflect on the response each candidate gave in their interviews and resumes

-Send an offer of employment
+Sending an offer of employment

 • Job title